wilsonliaows/docs/recipes/rerun-job.md

 All rerun jobs have a history log at the bottom of the job details page.
 Click on each line to view the previously run jobs.

 ![rerunhistory](/assets/images/rerun-jobs/rerunhistory.JPG)

+## Data retention policy
+Data retention applies to processed trigger events.
+This means that older jobs might not be able to be reran.
+Find out how the data retention policy affects job reruns [here](data-retention.md).